Maximilian Krah: Foreign policy

-Krah claims to reject the European Union, but he did not refuse being elected to its parliament.
+Krah rejects the European Union.
 He calls for a "great reset" for the EU, and called the European Union a "vassal of the United States".

+In August 2026, Krah visited Northern Cyprus, where he met with Assembly Speaker Ziya Ozturkler.
+He said that he is "aware of the historical dimension of what the Turkish Cypriot people have experienced" and that the "difficulties faced by Turkish Cypriots are unacceptable.
+They cannot travel anywhere in the world without a second passport and cannot participate in sporting events", and called for greater contacts between Germany and Northern Cyprus.

 China

 In 2019, Krah voted against a European parliamentary resolution in calling on China to end the persecution of Uyghurs, calling criticism of China's human rights record "anti-Chinese propaganda".

 In November 2022, the Global Times, a tabloid newspaper owned by the Chinese Communist Party, published a long interview with Krah.
-Regarding the Russian invasion of Ukraine, Krah said: "Waging America's wars is not in our interest and not in the interest of the Ukrainians."
+Regarding the Russian invasion of Ukraine, Krah said: "Fighting America's wars is not in our interest and not in the interest of the Ukrainians."
 He also said that cooperation between Russia, China, Brazil and the EU would be more attractive "than a new Cold War under the leadership of the USA".

 Krah congratulated the 70th anniversary of the People's Republic of China in a video.
 He also congratulated China on the 70th anniversary of the annexation of Tibet by the People's Republic of China: "You are now celebrating 70 years of the Tibet Autonomous Region, I think you have every reason to be proud of what you have achieved."
 Krah also believes that Taiwan belongs to China under international law.

 In 2023, Krah traveled to China at the expense of the Chinese government.
 He had several conversations with the International Department of the Chinese Communist Party.
 He later campaigned for Chinese economic interests in Germany, going against the line of his right-wing radical nationalist party AfD.
 An employee from his environment received money from China before and after his trip.

 There is a Chinese network of relationships: Krah confidante Torsten Voss sits on the board of the association "Neue Seidenstraße, e.
 V." ("New Silk Road, e.
 V.").
 On 23 April 2024, German police arrested Krah's parliamentary aide Jian Guo, a German of Chinese origin, on suspicion of spying for China.
 Jian Guo was convicted of espionage in October 2025.